graphile/crystal/README.md

 PostGraphQL follows the [PostgreSQL JSON Web Token Serialization Specification][pg-jwt-spec] for serializing JWTs to the database for your use in authorization.
 The `role` claim of your JWT will become your PostgreSQL role and all other claims can be found under the `jwt.claims` namespace (see [retrieving claims in PostgreSQL][retrieving-claims]).

+To enable token based authorization use the `--secret <string>` command line argument with a secure string PostGraphQL will use to sign and verify tokens.
+And if you don’t want authorization, just don’t set the `--secret` argument and PostGraphQL will ignore all authorization information!

 [jwt]: https://jwt.io
 [grants]: http://www.postgresql.org/docs/current/static/sql-grant.html
 [row-level-security]: http://www.postgresql.org/docs/current/static/ddl-rowsecurity.html